HarpyThatGuy/Discord-Server-Leaver/README.md

 # Discord-Server-Leaver

+# Current release: V2
+# Release notes `Added auto token detection if your to lazy to get your token`

 This is a tool i created to help you with leaving servers!
 Put your discord token in tokens.txt
 To get your token on discord do these steps: